PoisotLab/ms_betacov_mapping/README.md

 bat hosts (specifically only those included in the phylogeny, so there was a 1:1 correspondence between data sources) against the “mean evolutionary distinctiveness” of the associated viruses.
-To calculate this, we derived the fair proportions evolutionary distinctiveness (Isaac et al., 2007) for each of the viruses in the tree, then averaged these at the bat species level, projected these values onto their geographic distributions, and averaged across every bat found in a given pixel.
+To calculate this, we derived the fair proportions evolutionary distinctiveness [@Isaac2007MamEdg] for each of the viruses in the tree, then averaged these at the bat species level, projected these values onto their geographic distributions, and averaged across every bat found in a given pixel.
 As such, this can be thought of as a map of the mean evolutionary distinctiveness of the known viral community believed to be